TABLE OF CONTENTS

 However, recent rules of etiquette have been relaxed (especially outside the catholic faith) meaning that it is generally more acceptable to have bare arms and shoulders in a church.
 This however often preludes weddings, and many priests and pastors will require brides to cover if they wish to get married in a church.
 The practice does however vary from place to place, so it is best to check before buying a dress.

 Role of the Bridal Party

 There is also a slightly more comical side the the bridal party.
-Up until even Victorian times, the Roman tradition was followed in that members of the bridal party dressed like the bride in order to confuse ‘evil spirits’.
+Until Victorian times, the Roman tradition was followed; members of the bridal party dressed like the bride in order to confuse ‘evil spirits.’

-In generally, there are many spirituals traditions surrounding weddings that modern brides and grooms can be unaware of and this often results in breaches of etiquette.
-Read up on the rules according to you or your partner’s faith and see if there is anything you should know about keeping your wedding spiritual.
+In general, there are many spirituals traditions surrounding weddings that modern brides and grooms can be unaware of, and this often results in breaches of etiquette.

 Happy Wedding day!